benjamindotdev/admin-dashboard/README.md

-# 📌 Project Overview: Trendies Notification System
+# 📌 Project Overview: Notification System Prototype

-This project was built as a technical assignment for a **senior full-stack developer role at Trendies**.
-The goal was to demonstrate the design and implementation of a **modular notification system** with real-time frontend updates and simulated email delivery via Brevo.
+This project was built as part of a **technical assignment for a senior full-stack developer role**.
+The goal was to demonstrate the design and implementation of a **modular notification system** with real-time frontend updates and simulated email delivery.

-I completed this build in **under two days**, using a combination of **Next.js 15 (App Router), TypeScript, Mantine UI**, and mock backend logic.
-I used AI tools like Claude and ChatGPT to generate boilerplate where helpful, but took a **senior-level approach** in reviewing, structuring, and extending the codebase to ensure clarity, modularity, and maintainability.
+I completed the build in **under two days**, using **Next.js 15 (App Router), TypeScript, Mantine UI**, and mock backend logic.
+I used AI tools like Claude and ChatGPT to assist with boilerplate setup, but took a **senior-level approach** in reviewing, refactoring, and extending the codebase for clarity, modularity, and maintainability.

-This submission simulates key lifecycle events, supports real-time notification display, and includes a simple admin dashboard for managing and filtering system events.
+The system simulates real-world product lifecycle events, provides real-time notification updates, and includes a lightweight admin dashboard for managing and filtering system messages.

 ---

 ## 🤝 My Approach

-While I don’t yet hold a formal senior title, my process reflects a **senior mindset**:
+While I don’t yet hold a formal senior title, I approached this task with a **senior mindset** and product focus:

-- I broke down vague requirements into **modular, testable components**
+- Broke down vague requirements into **clear, testable components**
-- I prioritized **clarity over cleverness** and designed for easy future extension
+- Prioritized **clean architecture over clever hacks**
-- I used AI intentionally to reduce boilerplate, but focused on **clean architecture and real-world logic**
+- Used AI **intentionally** to reduce boilerplate, not to replace decision-making
-- I built both **user-facing and admin-facing flows**, with attention to UI polish, state management, and event flow
+- Built both **user-facing and admin-facing flows**, with an eye toward real-world usage and extendability

-All backend logic is **simulated using in-memory mock data** and realistic async event flows.
-The structure is intentionally **database-ready**, while remaining lightweight and easy to extend.
+Backend logic is **fully simulated** using mock data and realistic async flows.
+The structure was designed to be **database-ready**, but remains lightweight for demo purposes.

 ---